 This study yields three main insights.
 First, the findings suggest the contract was not as relational as BAA and many others commentators assumed, using an employer-employee contract as the archetypal comparator.
 Trust and confidence were present, but some elements were reconfigurations of price and power drivers.
 Still, this quasi-relational contract strategy used in the T5 agreement enabled cooperative behavior between project client and suppliers.
 Specifically, the T5 agreement provided BAA flexibility and transparency in using resources to accommodate volatility in project requirements.
 This, in turn, enabled many project-based production practices aimed at improving process reliability (Gil 2009), suggesting an almost symbiotic relationship between the contract and project management practice.
 Overall, the implementation of the T5 agreement was effective whenever client and supplier staff fitted a relational environment, and managed to interpret the contract sensibly.

 Second, high-levels of inter-firm collaboration were not enough to dissuade BAA from monitoring and controlling the performance of suppliers, what BAA termed ‘vigilant trust’.
-This is not unusual as social safeguards, such as trust, reputation, and continuity, help to manage under uncertainty, but they can be insufficient to dissuade opportunistic behaviour when there is high ambiguity about available courses of action, variables, and cause-effect relationships (Daft and Lengel 1986; Carson et al. 2006).
+This is not unusual as social safeguards, such as trust, reputation, and continuity, help to manage under uncertainty, but they can be insufficient to dissuade opportunistic behaviour when there is high ambiguity about available courses of action, variables, and cause-effect relationships (Carson et al. 2006).
 Ambiguity increases the possibility of opportunism with reduced risks of being uncovered, especially at the level of the individual.
 Implementing ‘vigilant trust’ is not trivial, however.
 At T5, mutual trust and confidence were stifled due to failure to adjust the practices associated with vigilant trust to the capabilities of smaller suppliers and to the professional codes of conduct of some consultants.
 Arguably, this is when higher trust levels could be most beneficial.
 Yet, they may be beyond the bounds of a quasi-relational contract such as the T5 agreement and, we conjecture, of relational contracting more generally.

 Third, the findings suggest that by positioning the implementation of the T5 agreement at one extreme – one size fits to all first-tier suppliers – BAA undermined the sustainability of this quasi-relational contracting strategy over the capital programme.
 With credit to the T5 agreement, T5 opened on time and reportedly on budget on 27th March 2008 as announced years in advance.
 But the successes of design and construction were not attributed to the contract by some top management.
 Many argued instead that the inclusive application of the agreement had failed to create enough commercial tension with the suppliers, thereby occasioning a ‘lazy’ budget and programme for the T5 project, as well as complacency from some suppliers.
 We conjecture this perception was factored in BAA’s announcement in January 2008 that it would put out to competitive tender forthcoming capital projects.